lfrodriguezroj/employees/README.md

 ## Prerequisites

-Before running the War Spring Boot App, ensure that you have the following installed on your system:
+Before running the Employee Api, ensure that you have the following installed on your system:

 - Java Development Kit (JDK) version 17 or higher
 - Maven build tool